-Further, in estimating emissions reduction for claiming certified emissions reductions, if the calculated CH4 baseline emissions from anaerobic lagoons are higher than the measured CH4 generated in the anaerobic digester in the project situation, then the latter shall be used to calculate the emissions reduction for claiming certified emissions reductions.
-Therefore, the actual methane captured from an anaerobic digester shall be compared to the (BE{CH4,y} - PE{AD,y} - $PE{PL,y}$) and if found lower, then (BE{CH4,y} - PE{AD,y} - $PE{PL,y}$) (which is a component of BE_y -PE_y)in equation (29) is replaced by actual methane captured.
+Further, in estimating emissions reduction for claiming certified emissions reductions, if the calculated CH4 baseline emissions from anaerobic lagoons are higher than the measured CH4 generated in the anaerobic digester in the project situation (this is calculated as product of biogas flow at the digester outlet and methane fraction in the biogas), then the latter shall be used to calculate the emissions reduction for claiming certified emissions reductions.
+Therefore, the actual methane captured from an anaerobic digester shall be compared to the (BE{CH4,y} - PE{AD,y} - PE{PL,y}) and if found lower, then (BE{CH4,y} - PE{AD,y} - PE{PL,y}) (which is a component of BE_y -PE_y) in equation (29) is replaced by actual methane captured.